 There are lots of amazing, rare birds in Jaco, so doing some birdwatching is a great activity while you’re here.
 Spot the rare scarlet macaws, hummingbirds, toucans, motmots, and more.
 Bird watchers will love Jaco!

 I highly recommend this birdwatching and photography tour through Carara National Park.
 The tour includes transportation from any hotel, hostel, or Airbnb around Jaco.
-Then you’ll spend 3-4 hours with an experienced guide searching for different types of birds.
+Then you’ll spend 3 to 4 hours with an experienced guide searching for different types of birds.

 You can expect to see somewhere between 20 to 40 different species of birds in Costa Rica, including the birds mentioned above.
 Although I mentioned the national park above, those specifically wanting to see birds require the right equipment – and that’s what this tour provides.

 9. Hike up to El Miro